-Despite all the grammatical intricacies “resume” with no accent beats the other forms.
+Despite all the grammatical intricacies “resume” with no accent beats the other forms of resume with accents.

 Pro Tip: Use a PDF resume format.
 This way you can be sure the hiring manager sees your original formatting, even if you used special characters for the word “resume.”

 Be smart—if the job posting says "send us your résumé,” follow their lead and use the same form in all your application documents.

 And remember: the choice of the word won’t really affect the recruiter's decisions, but inconsistency can.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: